shireen-t/scout_v1/README.md

 1. Push your code to GitHub.
 2. Create an Azure App Service.
 3. Configure deployment from GitHub.
-4. Monitor and scale your application as needed.
+4. Monitor your application as needed.

 ## Running Locally